 Bachelor’s Degrees (BSN)

-A bachelor’s degree is the most advanced degree for nursing, and is usually called a Bachelor of Science in Nursing (BSN).
-A BSN degree generally takes 4 years to complete, but can sometimes be completed in under 3 years if you’re in an accelerated program.
-The advantage of a BSN is that it gives you the most comprehensive education, so it’s easier to enter a supervisory role.
-It’s also required for more advanced training, such as becoming a nurse practitioner.
+A Bachelor of Science in Nursing (BSN) degree generally takes 4 years to complete, but can sometimes be completed in under 3 years or 18 months for prior non nursing bachelor degree holders in a Accelerated Bachelors of Science in Nursing (ABSN) program.
+The advantage of a BSN is that it gives you the most comprehensive education, with a larger balance of didactic and clinical courses, so it’s easier to enter a leadership role.
+It’s also required for more advanced training, such as obtaining a graduate degree or becoming a nurse practitioner.
 In addition to strictly technical training, you’ll also be asked to study subjects such as population-based health, ethics, healthcare policy, and chemistry.

 Getting Your RN License